 Do activities from the last quarter of one year count toward the next year's program?

 No, employees have the entire calendar year to complete all wellness activities.

 What is the budget for the HIP incentive?
 And how is it funded?

 The incentive pay is budgeted at $1.5M.
 The funding will come from the Health Insurance Trust Fund (non-appropriated).

 What is the incentive payment amount and when will it be paid to employees?

 The incentive payment per employee will be up to $200; the amount may be lower depending on total participation.
-For employees who successfully complete the program, the payment will be included in their regular paycheck in first quarter of 2018.
-We do not have a specific pay date at this time, but will have more details in mid-January.
+For employees who complete the program, the payout is included in their regular paycheck in March of the following year.

 Will the incentive payment be taxed?

 Incentives are subject to Federal and State Income, Social Security, and Medicare taxes.
 If you have any questions, please consult your tax advisor.